|Climbing toward reusability: liftoff of the Space Shuttle Orbiter Columbia at the start of mission STS-2 (12-15 November 1981). Image credit: NASA.|

 At the time, JSC was called the Manned Spacecraft Center (MSC).
 It was renamed in 1973 after the death of President Lyndon Baines Johnson.
 The LSC was renamed the Lunar and Planetary Science Conference (LPSC) in 1978.

 Michael Duke was on hand when the Apollo 11 samples arrived at the LRL; he was Lunar Sample Principal Investigator for the mission.
 In July 1969, he had been working for the U.S. Geological Survey (USGS) Branch of Astrogeology for six years.
-In 1970, he left USGS to become Lunar Sample Curator at MSC, a post he held until 1977, when he became Chief of the JSC Planetary and Earth Sciences Division.
+In 1970, he left USGS Astro (as ambitious people are wont to do) to become Lunar Sample Curator at NASA MSC, a post he held until 1977, when he became Chief of the NASA JSC Planetary and Earth Sciences Division.

 Their efforts in some ways paralleled those of lunar scientists at the dawn of the Apollo Program, when lunar science barely existed as a field of study.
 Much like those early pioneers, Duke and Mendell sought to find and bring together individuals and organizations to build a constituency.
 Initially, they found prospective lunar base allies through informal, low-profile contacts.
 By late 1982, however, it was time to go public.

 This they did by organizing three public special sessions at the 14th LPSC, which was held at NASA JSC in March 1983.
 The lunar sessions were titled "Return to the Moon" and "Future Lunar Programs."
 The third session, "Prospects for Planetary Exploration," sought to tie their lunar base efforts to the interests of the broader Solar System exploration community.